-Resurrection rolls, also called empty tomb rolls are the perfect east Easter Rolls Recipe.
-These rolls are perfect for breakfast, dinner or dessert all while teaching the kids the Easter Story!
+Easter Resurrection rolls, also called empty tomb rolls are the perfect east Easter Rolls Recipe.
+These resurrection roll recipe is perfect for Easter morning breakfast, dinner or dessert all while teaching the kids the Easter Story!
 With only 4 ingredients, these are the easiest Easter Rolls ever!

 Easter Resurrection Rolls Recipe

-I love finding ways to teach my kids while making it fun and these Resurrection Rolls are a great way to share with my kids the story of Easter while having a tasty treat.
+I love finding ways to teach my kids while making it fun and these Resurrection Rolls are a great way to share with my kids the story of Easter and the resurrection of Jesus while having a tasty treat.
 This Easter Resurrection Rolls Recipe is one of our favorite Easter Recipes.
-Resurrection rolls are a sweet and easy to make Easter recipe that everyone will love.
+Resurrection Rolls are a sweet and easy to make Easter recipe that everyone will love.

 - Bunny Ear Cupcakes

 - Goldfish Carrots Easter Kids Treat

 - Marshmallow Eggs

 How to Tell the Easter Story with Biscuits

 Not only do these treats taste amazing if you are wanting to give your child a Bible and cooking lesson at the same time it is easy to do so.
 Just like the Resurrection cookies, these Resurrection Rolls are a great way to tell the Easter story.
 When you are making these Resurrection Rolls you are wrapping a marshmallow inside of a roll.